playfulsparkle/sprintf.js/README.md

 ## Format String Placeholders

 The `sprintf` function uses placeholders within the format string (the first argument) to indicate where and how subsequent arguments should be inserted and formatted.
 Placeholders begin with a `%` character and are followed by a sequence of optional formatting options and a required type specifier.
+This powerful system allows for precise control over the output format of your strings.

 ### Optional Formatting Elements